Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

 ### Solve the final expression with the constraints

-We are almost over with Triton, in `solver_check` I didn't past some code that will run if the parameter `solve` is set to `True`, this part of the code will apply a final constraint, and will get the expression from the AST, then it will try to solve it with Z3, and obtain a model:
+We are almost done with Triton.
+In the `solver_check` function, I didn't past some code that will execute if the `solve` parameter is set to `True`.
+This part of the code applies a final constraint, retrieves the expression from the Abstract Syntax Tree (AST), attempts to solve it using Z3, and obtains a model if successful.

 ```python
 if (solve):